-One of the core responsibilities of the IZ-ZEUS is the expansion of linguistics research activities in an interdisciplinary context.
-One research focus is the comparative study of European languages, including the minority and minor languages, as well as creoles.
-To lend the IZ-ZEUS a truly European scope, it strives to include as many languages from the European continent as possible; in addition, contrastive studies with non-European languages are encouraged.
+One of the core responsibilities of the iZEUS is linguistic research in an interdisciplinary context.
+The comparative study of European languages, including the minority and minor languages, as well as creoles, is one of our research foci.

-Current and planned areas of concentration include the following:
+Current and planned areas of study include the following

 - Linguistic typology with special attention to new empirical methods and with particular attention to the European languages